Now, Then & Forever

-Now, Then & Forever is the twentieth studio album by American band Earth, Wind & Fire, released on September 10, 2013, by Legacy Recordings/Sony Music.
+Now, Then & Forever is the twentieth studio album by American band Earth, Wind & Fire, released on September 10, 2013.
+It was released by Legacy Recordings and Sony Music.
 The album reached No. 11 on the US Billboard 200 and No. 6 on the Top R&B/Hip-Hop Albums chart.

 Overview

 This is the first Earth, Wind & Fire album without musical input from founder Maurice White, although he supplied a note in the album's liner notes: